Report by Daniel Mortlock:

 In the three fixtures that did go ahead FAS had a pretty good time of it: on the Sunday we defeated Bibury in a final-over thriller; and on the Monday we had the best of a draw at Temple Grafton and had all-but completed a good comeback win against Fladbury before being washed out.
 With all the games pushed to shorter formats due to the weather we managed a total of just 193 overs of cricket, fully a hundred fewer than we managed even during last year's rain-fest.
 Unsurprisingly, noteworthy individual efforts were restricted to single performances, the first of which was by Harry Houlder, who marked his 100th FAS game in some style, making a match-winning 67* (his highest score on tour) against Bibury, during which he also joined the exclusive FAS 1000-run club (taking exactly five times as many matches as the record-holder, James Wyatt, had needed).
 Jim Streeter almost matched Harry with a stylish 60 against Temple Grafton, although he was rather upstaged later in the same game by Hal Dare, who bludgeoned his first half-century for FAS (and in any form of senior cricket).
 The two stand-out bowling efforts, which took place simultaneously but ten miles apart, were a study in contrasts: staying at TG, Ben Kittow got us to within one wicket of victory during a 12-over marathon (the longest for the club since before Covid) on his way to figures of 5/50, his first ever five-for; while, under grey skies at Fladbury, Jamie Dare's opening spell of 5 overs, 5 maidens, 2/0, was the most economical in club history, and a study in discipline as the ball whizzed past the outside edge again and again.
 Astonishingly, Jamie's wasn't the only opening spell of 2/0 on tour, as Daniel Mortlock started off the Bibury game in the same way, taking his hundredth FAS wicket in the process.
 That wicket was, rather embarrassingly, from a leg-stump half-volley which should have been hit to the boundary - and, indeed, the ball was half-way there before being intercepted by James Wyatt's oustretched hand.
 Aside from taking the best catch of the tour, he was also the only outfielder who managed more than one - and only one wicket-keeper matched him, Dave Kittow taking two good catches at TG.

 With such little current cricket to over-analyse, we found ourselves looking to the past, highlighted by a delightful rummage through the archival box of photos on the final night of tour.
-There was also some more metaphorical rummaging through the records section of the web-site, which for most of us revealed a bunch of matches and players nobody could actually remember taking place.
-The one exception to this was James "Rain Man" Houlder, who simply had to enter his "mind palace" to recall entire tours in sequence: "Okay, what about 2005?"
+There was also some virtual rummaging through the records section of the web-site, which for most of us revealed a bunch of matches and players nobody could actually remember taking place.
+The one exception to this was James "Rain Man" Houlder, who simply had to enter his Mind Palace to recall entire tours in sequence: "Okay, what about 2005?"
 "Sunday, must have been Naunton, duck; then 99 at Temple Grafton; Tuesday was Blockley, I think 74 or 75 not out; . . .".
 It was as impressive as it was terrifying.

-Another knock-on effect of the lack of cricket was that we spent a lot more time at Mill Dene, meaning more labours for Cliff and the Tina-led staff team, so even more thanks than usual are due to them - which took the physical form of a wine glass rack that was presented during the low-key presentation on the Tuesday evening.
+Another knock-on effect of the lack of cricket was that we spent a lot more time at Mill Dene, meaning more labours for Cliff and the Tina-led staff team, so even more thanks than usual are due to them - which took the physical form of a wine glass rack that was presented during the low-key ceremony on the Tuesday evening.